 We will only use your personal information for the main purpose we told you it was needed for, except where you consent to us using that personal information for another purpose, where the other purpose is related to the main purpose and you would reasonably expect us to use the personal information for that other purpose, or where it is permitted or required by law, or we reasonably believe it is necessary on health or public safety grounds to use the personal information for another purpose.

 In order to fulfil the purposes set out above we may provide access to your personal information to third parties with whom we have a business relationship, for example those who assist with fulfilling your service requests, who arrange, participate in and sponsor conferences and who deliver educational and other services.
-You accept that not all recipients of your information may have privacy policies equivalent to WLM Financial Group's and you consent to the disclosure of your personal information for those purposes.

 ACCESS AND CORRECTION